amadeus4dev/hackathon-starter/README.md

 ## Datasets

-### Amadeus for Developers
+### Amadeus

-During the Hackathon you'll use the `Testing environment`, which means that our APIs are using mostly cache data:
+During the hackathon you'll use the `Test environment`, which means that our APIs are using mostly cache data:

-- [List of Origin and Destinations](https://github.com/amadeus4dev/hackathon-starter/blob/master/datasets/flightsearch.md) for Flight Inspiration Search and Flight Cheapest Date Search
+- [List of Origin and Destinations](https://github.com/amadeus4dev/hackathon-starter/blob/master/datasets/flightsearch.md) for `Flight Inspiration Search` and `Flight Cheapest Date Search`.

-- [List of Origin and Destinations](https://github.com/amadeus4dev/hackathon-starter/blob/master/datasets/ti.md) for Fight Most [Searched|Booked|Traveled] Destinations and Flight Busiest Traveling Period.
+- [List of Origin and Destinations](https://github.com/amadeus4dev/hackathon-starter/blob/master/datasets/ti.md) for `Fight Most [Searched|Booked|Traveled] Destinations` and `Flight Busiest Traveling Period`.

-- The [following table](https://github.com/amadeus4dev/hackathon-starter/blob/master/datasets/checkinlinks.md) contains a list of valid Airlines for Flight Check-in Links.
+- The [following table](https://github.com/amadeus4dev/hackathon-starter/blob/master/datasets/checkinlinks.md) contains a list of valid airlines for `Flight Check-in Links`.

-- Airport Nearest Relevant: United States, Canada, Spain, United Kingdom, Germany, India.
+- `Airport Nearest Relevant` contains data from United States, Canada, Spain, United Kingdom, Germany and India.

-- Airline Code Lookup contains almost all airlines.
+- `Airline Code Lookup` contains almost all airlines.

-- The content of Hotel Search comes directly from the Hotel providers, so the content might change dynamically.
+- The content of `Hotel Search` comes directly from the hotel providers, so the content might change dynamically.